lizzybrooks/code-based-art/week1/readme.md

 ## Week 1: Drawing in Processing

 1. What is code-based art and why are we interested in it?
-Lizzy introduces herself and the class: What are we going to cover?
+What are we going to cover?
 How will it work?
-Why is this interesting?
-Blanca introduces herself and the subject of creative coding: Why code?
+What is creative coding: Why code?
 (10 minutes)
 2. Go around the room and students introduce themselves.
 (10 mins)
-3. Lizzy shows the course structure on Github, encourages students to sign up, talks about practical info for the course materials.
+3. Show course structure on Github, show students how to sign up, talk about practical info for the course materials.
 (15 mins)
-4. Blanca shows inspiring artists, talks about conceptual art in the digital space.
+4. Overview of inspiring artists, talk about conceptual art in the digital space.
 (15 mins)
 5. Ten minute break (10 mins)
 6. Introduction to the Processing software ([tutorial](https://www.raspberrypi.org/learning/introduction-to-processing/worksheet/) and experiments) (30 minutes)
 7. Project 1: draw a self-portrait or series of self portraits (60 minutes).